BIKE DATE began in 2012 in Buffalo NY. BIKE DATE is an ongoing practice-as-research art project conducted in North and

 Bike Date is an accompanied bike ride for two people at a time, the artist and the Bike Date participant.
 A practice-as-research art project, Bike Date documents the spatial and environmental perceptions of the embodied experience of Women, Trans, and Female identified (WTF) cyclists while on the roadway, and is conducted in North and South American Cities.

 (please allow 60 seconds for images to load – thank you!)

-Bike Date participants generate an audio recorded narration of their cycling experience during the ride, using a wireless microphone attached to their helmet strap.
-At the conclusion of the ride, the participant is asked for a visual representation of their experience.
-Bike Date components including photography, video audio and gps location data to describe the embodied experience of cycling while on the roadway. as roadway infrastructure.
+Bike Date participants generate an audio recorded narration of their cycling experience while on the road by using a wireless microphone attached to their helmet strap.
+At the conclusion of the ride, the participant is asked for a representation of their experience – this can be a line drawing, writing, etc. Bike Date components include photography, video, audio recording and gps location data.
+These are used to understand the embodied experience of the female identified cyclist while on the roadway.

-Bike Date audio recordings and data may be presented as an installation in cities where Bike Date has been conducted.
+The Bike Date components may be presented as an installation in cities where Bike Date has been conducted.

-Bike Date audio recordings have been accessed via a laminated booklet, zip tied to bike locking sites.
+Another example includes Bike Date audio recordings accessed via a laminated booklets that are zip tied to bike locking sites.
 The laminated booklets include a qr code pointing to a Bike Date audio recording, the transcription of the corresponding audio recording, and contact information to arrange a Bike Date.
+These booklets are distributed as found objects that contain personal experiences.

 Bike Date edited audio can be broadcast via the partner project Rest Stop Bike Repair Shop.

 Bike Date has been presented at NoAutomatico, Monterrey Mexico; El Parche and El Sanitoria, Bogota Colombia; Landscape Across the Disciplines: A Symposium, Buffalo NY; Tempus Fugit, Buffalo NY; Performing Economies, Buffalo NY; and Open Engagement, Queens Museum, Queens NY.

 Bike Date is supported in part by the Department of Media Study at the University at Buffalo, the Pierre McAloon Award, and Techne Institute for Arts and Emerging Technologies